knpuniversity/symfony/knpu/ep3b-doctrine-relations/param-conversion.md

 ## Seeing the Profiler for an AJAX Request

 But don't worry!
-Go to `/_profiler` to see a list of the most recent requests, including AJAX request.
+Go to `/_profiler` to see a list of the most recent requests, including AJAX requests.
 Select one of these: this is the profiler for that AJAX call, and in the `Debug` panel... *there's* the dump.
 It's alive!

 So be lazy: setup your routes with a wildcard that matches a property name and use a type-hint to activate param conversion.
 If a genus can't be found for this page, it'll automatically 404.
-And if you *can'* use param conversion because you need to run a custom query: cool - just get the entity manager and query like normal.
+And if you *can't* use param conversion because you need to run a custom query: cool - just get the entity manager and query like normal.
 Use the shortcut when it helps!